The report of an endless struggle for democracy in Peru

-C.C. • We were on the streets for many months with multiple citizen actions.
-Although “Lava la bandera” was the most famous, we had crucial experiences at different moments.
-From my perspective, I can say that the most notable aspect was the union of citizen strength; we began as few and we became many participants in the collective, many people who went out to carry out multiple symbolic actions against the dictatorship.
+C.C. • We were in the streets for many months with multiple citizen actions.
+Although “Lava la bandera” was the most famous one, we had crucial experiences at different moments.
+From my perspective, I can say that the most notable aspect was the union of citizen strength; we started out as a few and we ended up with many participants in the collective who went out to carry out multiple symbolic actions against the dictatorship.

 The importance of the “Lava la bandera” action was that it was maintained for six months, before, during, and after the fall of Fujimori.
-Washing the flag every Friday at the Plaza de Armas meant that this action would be replicated in other regions of the country.
-Even Peruvian citizens in other countries would replicate the action at squares and embassies.
-We did not coordinate these replicated actions, they happened at the initiative of the citizens themselves.
+Washing the flag every Friday at the Plaza de Armas led this action to be replicated in other regions of the country.
+Even Peruvian citizens in other countries would replicate the action in squares and embassies.
+We did not coordinate these actions; they were the initiative of the citizens themselves.

-Sur • How do you interpret the repercussion and the political effect regarding your early expectations?
+Sur • How do you interpret the repercussion and the political effect that the actions had in comparison to your early expectations?

-C.C. • The democratic media outlets covered the actions, which were later published on printed media, on the radio, and on television.
-This was very important for the public to see symbolic actions of a peaceful and reflecting nature.
-It was important to us to be accompanied by the means of communication, particularly for safety reasons, and this was an important factor in attracting more citizens to participate.
+C.C. • The democratic media outlets covered the actions, which were later published by printed media, on the radio, and on television.
+This was very important for the public to see symbolic actions of a peaceful and thought-provoking nature.
+It was important to us to be accompanied by the media, particularly for safety reasons, and this was an important factor in attracting more citizens to participate.
 A different kind of protest by citizens meant that the fear of being persecuted and labeled a “terrorist” was subsiding, and this is why we went out to protest.
 The Fujimori regime had already adopted that symbolic language and all those who went to the protests were associated with terrorism; sadly, this continues to this day, and we are experiencing it again.

-The current situation was caused by the failed coup d’état by former president Pedro Castillo, who had connections with multiple investigations on corruption and had a populist, mediocre, and corrupt government for a year and a half.
-The popular demand is for President Dina Boluarte to resign, anticipating new presidential elections.33.
+The current situation was caused by the failed coup d’état by former President Pedro Castillo, who had connections with multiple investigations on corruption and had a populist, mediocre, and corrupt government for a year and a half.
+The popular demand is for President Dina Boluarte to resign and for new presidential elections.33.
 Harold Quispe, “Mayoría de peruanos exige adelantar elecciones en 2023: nueva encuesta del IEP este domingo.”
 La República, January 28, 2023, accessed January 30, 2023, https://larepublica.pe/politica/actualidad/2023/01/28/adelanto-de-elecciones-mayoria-de-peruanos-exige-adelantar-elecciones-2023-encuesta-del-iep-de-domingo-dina-boluarte-334590.
-Congress would be forced to change its council, electing a new consensus president that would later take office as President of the Republic.
+Congress would be forced to change the Bureau, electing a new consensus president that would later take office as President of the Republic.

-Sur • Given the current situation and thinking about national symbols, the possibility of challenging them and disrupting their hegemonic and colonial meaning, what would be the meaning today of an intervention like the one that was carried out back then?
+Sur • Given the current situation and thinking about national symbols and the possibility of challenging them and altering their hegemonic and colonial meaning, what would be the meaning today of an intervention like the one that was carried out back then?
 What would it be comparable to today?

-C.C. • Thinking about the colonial nature of patriotic symbols is a subject that requires an extensive reflection.
-However, a symbol like the flag still represents a common ground in which people feel reflected – hence the importance of re-signifying and appropriating the symbolic value to create actions/situations of unity in the face of violations of human rights and democratic rights.
+C.C. • Thinking about the colonial nature of national symbols is a subject that requires an extensive reflection.
+However, a symbol like the flag still represents a common ground in which people feel reflected – hence the importance of re-signifying and appropriating its symbolic value to create actions/situations of unity in the face of violations of human rights and democratic rights.

 Today, the marches are filled with red and white flags, as well as black and white flags; the red gave way to black as a sign of mourning for the over 60 Peruvians who lost their lives at the hands of President Dina Boluarte’s regime and her prime minister, Alberto Otárola.

-In 2021, many citizen collectives took measures for the creation of the Commission of Truth and Reconciliation.
-At Colectivo Sociedad Civil, we held an action entitled “Coser la bandera” (Stitch the flag, in English translation).
+In 2021, many citizen collectives took measures to push for the creation of the Commission of Truth and Reconciliation.
+We, at Colectivo Sociedad Civil, held an action entitled “Coser la bandera” (Sewing the flag).
 Thus, a black and white flag was made out of clothes, symbolizing the clothes worn at the bodiless wakes of those who disappeared during the armed conflict.
 This action was carried out by the relatives of those who went missing and by civil society in a show of solidarity.

-Today, Peru is once again in mourning, so we see black and white flags continue to be raised and waved.
+Today, Peru is once again in mourning, so we see black and white flags being raised and waved.

-The flag continues to be a symbol of communion, of recognition; to many, it is an outcry for inclusion and rights.
+The flag continues to be a symbol of communion, of recognition; to many, it is a cry for inclusion and rights.
 An indigenous woman with a flag is fighting for her inclusion and the inclusion of her people, who continue to fight for a place, for their rights, as they have done for over 500 years.

 Interview conducted in January 2023.